andersloren/headhunter-backend/README.md

-# Welcome to Headhunter Backend
+# Welcome to the Headhunter project

+This is an internship project created by [Anders Lorén](github.com/andersloren) and [Mikael Engvall](github.com/MikaelEngvall).

 ## MySQL Scripts